-- Take all your medications as directed by your doctor.
+- Take all your medications as prescribed.

 Preparing for your appointment

-If you think you may have cardiomyopathy or are worried about your risk because of a family history, make an appointment with your primary care doctor.
+If you think you may have cardiomyopathy or are worried about your risk, make an appointment with your health care provider.
 He or she may refer you to a heart specialist (cardiologist).

 What you can do

-- Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
+Be aware of any pre-appointment restrictions.
+When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.

-- Write down questions to ask your doctor.
+- Questions to ask your provider

 - What's the most likely cause of my symptoms?